Aviicodes77/online-bookstore-sql-project/README.md

 This project analyzes bookstore sales data using PostgreSQL to generate business insights.

-## 🎯 Business Problem

-The goal of this project is to analyze bookstore sales data to identify:
+## 🚀 Project Highlights

+* Built a relational database schema for bookstore operations
-* Top-performing books and genres
+* Performed sales and customer analysis using SQL
-* Revenue trends over time
+* Identified top-performing books and revenue trends
-* High-value customers
-* Inventory risks
+* Applied joins, aggregations, and CASE statements for insights

 This analysis helps in making data-driven decisions for sales and inventory management.